jewarner57/prosperousuniversepriceapi/readme.md

 Project abandoned due to change of Prosperous Universe terms of service prohibiting bot activity. https://simulogics.net/terms/2020/

-5.3 The user is forbidden from using any software that immediately or indirectly affects the game, its functionality (e.g. via so-called “bots”)
+"5.3 The user is forbidden from using any software that immediately or indirectly affects the game, its functionality (e.g. via so-called “bots”)"